Serving Local Communities Through Technical Service Programs

 Planning Assistance to States

-The Planning Assistance to States Program authorizes the Corps to assist states, local governments, Native American Tribes and other non-federal entities with planning-level technical guidance and analyses, in the preparation of comprehensive plans for the development and conservation of water and related land resources.
+The Planning Assistance to States Program authorizes USACE to assist states, local governments, Native American Tribes and other non-federal entities with planning-level technical guidance and analyses, in the preparation of comprehensive plans for the development and conservation of water and related land resources.
 The needed planning assistance is determined by the non-federal sponsor.
 The studies generally involve the analysis of existing data for planning purposes using standard engineering techniques although some data collection is often necessary.
 The cost share is 50 percent federal and 50 percent non-federal.
 In fiscal 2016, PAS authority expanded to include regional comprehensive studies that allow the non-federal sponsor to contribute work-in-kind and also a provision for the non-federal sponsor to voluntarily contribute above the 50/50 cost-share requirement.
 Like FPMS, PAS projects do not lead to construction; implementation is the responsibility of the non-federal sponsor.
-View the PAS Program Fact Sheet and the PAS Project Fact Sheet that is updated annually for current projects.
+View the PAS Project Fact Sheet that is updated annually for current projects.

 Types of PAS projects include: